Seahawks WR Tyler Lockett says nomination for Walter Payton Man of the Year Award ‘really means a lot’

 RENTON — Seahawks receiver Tyler Lockett says he’d rather do good deeds than have to talk about them.

-But the Seahawks forced his hand this week when they nominated him for the NFL’s Walter Payton Man of the Year Award, honoring a player for their community service activities off the field.
+But the Seahawks forced his hand this week when they nominated him for the NFL’s Walter Payton Man of the Year Award, honoring a player for community service activities off the field.

 “It really means a lot,” said Lockett.
 “I’m somebody that doesn’t like to tell people a lot of stuff that I do off the field.
 It’s kind of weird for me, because when I was nominated, then everybody’s hearing about all the stuff that I do off the field.
 Sometimes you just get caught up and you don’t want people to know because it makes you feel like you’re doing it for everybody to see.
 For me, it was just a recognition that I really take to heart and something that I appreciate because I’ve seen other people when I got here.”